Almond Cupcakes

 - Slowly mix in 1 3/4 cups of powdered sugar and 1 Tbsp of heavy cream on a low speed.

-- Place the buttercream in a piping bag fit with a fun frosting tip (I love using a Wilton 1M) and decorate the cooled cupcakes as desired!
+- Mix on a low speed for a couple of minutes to make the frosting super smooth.
+Place the buttercream in a piping bag fitted with a fun frosting tip (I love using a Wilton 1M) and decorate the cooled cupcakes as desired!

 Notes